Igalia/phpreport/docs/user/reports.rst

 of the dates box.

-The results are shown in the grid in the central area of the screen; rows represent projects and columns represent workers.
-There are two extra columns, *Total* and *Percentage*; the former shows the total number of hours invested in a project, independently from the client (thus, it's the sum of all the client columns) and the latter shows the proportion of hours of one project regarding all the work done by the user in the same time period.
+The results are shown in the grid in the central area of the screen; rows represent projects and columns represent *Total* and *Percentage* hours.
+The former shows the total number of hours invested in a project in the selected time period and the latter shows the proportion of hours of one project regarding all the work done by the user in the same time period.

 You can export the data contained in the grid to a CSV file for processing with